Quirino Cristiani: Early life

+Career

+El Ápostol

 The national elections of 1916 peacefully ended the 36-year-long rule of the Conservative party and placed Radical party leader Hipólito Yrigoyen in the president's seat.
 Yrigoyen favored the lower middle class, especially in Buenos Aires, and granted unprecedented freedom to the press.
 The press in response turned on him, mocking his social awkwardness, his replacement of Conservative corruption with Radical corruption in the government, and his decision to keep Argentina out of World War I, a decision that was unpopular with the germanophile Argentine military.
 He soon was dubbed "Peludo" ("Armadillo") for his reclusive personality, always seeking the security of his "lair".

-Living in the capital was another Italian immigrant, Federico Valle, once a cameraman and director in Europe (he used Wilbur Wright's visit to Rome in 1909 as the opportunity to film the world's first aerial cinematography), now a producer of newsreels for his adopted country.
+Living in the capital was another Italian immigrant, Federico Valle, once a cameraman and director in Europe who had used Wilbur Wright's visit to Rome in 1909 as the opportunity to film the world's first aerial cinematography, now a producer of newsreels for his adopted country.
 Valle was apolitical, but he knew the porteños were not.
 He hired the twenty-year-old Cristiani off the street, gave him Émile Cohl's Les Allumettes animées (Animated Matches, 1908) to teach him the technique, and set him loose.
 Before 1916 was out, Valle's newsreel Actualides Valle came out with an episode including the one-minute cartoon La Intervención en la provincia de Buenos Aires (Intervention in the Province of Buenos Aires) by Quirino Cristiani.
 The cartoon was about Yrigoyen's ouster of Buenos Aires governor Marcelino Ugarte for dishonesty.
 This film used cardboard cutouts as the form of animation, a choice Cristiani would stick with throughout his career.

 This short film did surprisingly well, and Valle announced a new project: the green animator would next create the world's first feature-length animated film, with President Yrigoyen as the subject.
 The funding would come from a Mr. Franchini, who owned a chain of movie theatres to show the finished film.
-Cristiani would get his character designs from newspaper cartoonist Diógenes Taborda (pen name "El Mono", "The Monkey") Cristiani managed to accomplish his goal, doing the lion's share of the animation, the 58,000-frame El Apóstol (an hour and ten minutes at 14 frames per second) premiered on November 9, 1917 and destroyed in 1926.
+Cristiani would get his character designs from newspaper cartoonist Diógenes Taborda (pen name "El Mono", "The Monkey").
+Cristiani, doing the lion's share of the animation, managed to accomplish his goal -- the 58,000-frame El Apóstol: an hour and ten minutes at 14 frames per second, the film premiered on November 9, 1917 and was destroyed in 1926.

 The movie was a satire, with President Yrigoyen ascending to the heavens to use Jupiter's thunderbolts to cleanse Buenos Aires of immorality and corruption.
 The result is a burnt city.
 The film was well-received, but most of the praise went to producer Valle, with what was left over going to Taborda.